Kernelized Decoded Quantum Interferometry: Results

 For LDPC-like ensembles, global diagonalization by simple kernels is unrealistic.
 Instead we rely on a \emph{block-local alignment} (BLA) property: roughly speaking, within each block of width $b$ there exists a local kernel that rephases or permutes parity structures so that a small number of spectral modes capture most of the local mass, adding an amount $\Delta\Sigma_{\mathrm{loc}}>0$ of head mass per block while preserving the tree-like structure required by density evolution.
 A formal BLA condition, together with examples and further discussion, is given in Appendix~\ref{app:bla}.

-\paragraph*{\textbf{LDPC case: block-local kernels shift BP thresholds.}} In the LDPC-like setting we work under the standing assumptions of Sections~\ref{sec:k-dqi} and~\ref{sec:noise-bounds} together with the block-local alignment (BLA) property of Appendix~\ref{app:bla}.
+In the LDPC-like setting we work under the standing assumptions of Sections~\ref{sec:k-dqi} and~\ref{sec:noise-bounds} together with the block-local alignment (BLA) property of Appendix~\ref{app:bla}.
 We choose the head size $d=\Theta(n/b)$ so that the k-DQI head budget assigns a constant number of dominant modes per block.
 For the local depolarizing--mixing--loss noise model of Section~\ref{subsec:noise-decoder}, BLA guarantees that replacing the identity kernel $K=I$ by a block-local kernel $K$ increases the pre-noise head mass by an additive amount $\Delta\Sigma_{\mathrm{loc}}$.
 Combining this with the per-mode contraction and leakage analysis of Appendix~\ref{app:noise-model} yields a corresponding increase in the noise-weighted head-spectrum mass,

 where $\Sigma_I$ is the noise-weighted head mass for the identity kernel, $\underline{\eta}$ is the minimum per-mode attenuation on the head, and $\Delta(w)$ is the leakage term controlled by the mixing width $w$.